Full Stack Rust

 In short, PlanetScale will allow us to:

-• Host a production database on our main branch
+- Host a production database on our

-• Merge those changes into our main branch
+branch - Merge those changes into our

 For many of us, this is a familiar workflow when working with source code - let's do the same with our databases!